Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 Your new role

-• The Lead Manufacturing Biotechnologist will provide leadership to a team of scientific and technical employees responsible for the manufacture of an autologous, commercially licensed, Nobel prize winning CRISPR-Cas9, gene-edited product according to Good Manufacturing Practice within a highly controlled clean room environment.
+You will work as part of a shift team (shifts will include evening and weekend work), providing leadership to a team of employees responsible for the manufacture of an autologous, commercially licensed, Nobel prize winning CRISPR-Cas9, gene-edited product.

-• Responsible for day-to-day co-ordination and decision-making in respect of their team, escalating more complex matters to the Manufacturing Section Manager and/or Manufacturing Manager as required.
+Responsible for the day-to-day coordination and decision-making in respect of team, while escalating more complex matters to the Manufacturing Section Manager and / or Manufacturing Manager as required.

-• Act as the manufacturing point of contact for the client providing written and oral technical/batch progress updates and other information as required.
+Serving as a Manufacturing point of contact for the client by providing written and oral technical / batch progress updates and other relevant information as required.

 About you

-• Excellent working knowledge of cGMP requirements in respect of aseptic procession, contamination control, documentation, and record management.
+Working knowledge of cGMP requirements in respect of aseptic processing, contamination control, documentation and record management.

 Qualifications